weseek/growi-docker-compose/README.md

 Please be sure to access [Admin's guide - GROWI Docs](https://docs.growi.org/en/admin-guide/)([en](https://docs.growi.org/en/admin-guide/)/[ja](https://docs.growi.org/ja/admin-guide/)) and see 'Upgrade' section before upgrading.
 Sometimes you may have to deal with problems that may occur by yourself.

-#### Upgrading to v4.2 or later

-To upgrade app to v4.2 or later, you have to upgrade mongoDB to v4.x.
-Please see [this page](https://docs.growi.org/en/admin-guide/upgrading/42x.html) for the details.

 ### Upgrading app container